tbetous/30-seconds-of-code/snippets/hasAtLeastOneTruthyProperty.md

 Check if an object has at least one property that is not falsy.

-- Use `Object.keys` and `Array.some` to iterate on all properties of an object in order to find if at least one property is truthy.
+- Use `Object.keys` and `Array.some` to iterate on all object properties in order to find if at least one property is truthy.

 ```js
 const hasAtLeastOneTruthyProperty = object =>